TheComamba/ursa_lumi/Documentation/Generation_Algorithm.md

 ### Algorithm
 - For each requested population calculate the expected number of stars within a chunk.
-- Calculate the minimal luminous intensity needed to reach the magnitude threshold at this distance.
+- Calculate the minimal luminous intensity needed to reach the magnitude limit at this distance.
 - Sample the actual number of stars from a Poisson distribution.
 - Generate the stars and assign
   - an initial mass, sampled from the IMF.
   - a metallicity sampled from a Gaussian distribution.
   - an age, depending on the population either uniformly distributed in the range, or at the time of a star formation burst.
 - Calculate and assign the current mean luminous intensity.
-- If the star is below the luminous intensity threshold, discard it.
+- If the star is below the luminous intensity limit, discard it.
 - Otherwise, assign
   - a 3D position sampled from a uniform distribution inside the chunk.
   - the current mass.